Armstrong's mixture

-Armstrong's mixture is a highly shock and friction sensitive primary explosive.
+Armstrong's mixture is a highly shock and friction sensitive explosive.
 Formulations vary, but one consists of 67% potassium chlorate, 27% red phosphorus, 3% sulfur, and 3% calcium carbonate.
 It is named for Sir William Armstrong, who invented it sometime prior to 1872 for use in explosive shells.

 Toys

 Armstrong's mixture can be used as ammunition for toy cap guns.
 The mixture is suspended in water with some gum arabic or similar binder and deposited in drops, each containing a few milligrams of explosive, to dry between layers of paper backing.
 The dots explode with some smoke when struck.

-Armstrong's mixture can be used in impact firecrackers known as cap torpedoes, which explode on impact when the ball (made of clay or papier-mâché) is thrown or launched by slingshot.
-The firecrackers may include gravel with the explosive mixture to ensure detonation.
+Armstrong's mixture can be used in impact firecrackers known as cap torpedoes, which explode on impact when the ball (made of clay or papier-mâché) is thrown or (with some types) launched by slingshot.
+The firecrackers may include gravel with the explosive mixture to ensure enough friction is generated to produce a detonation.

 Military use

 With the addition of a grit such as boron carbide (in a modified formulation given as 70% KClO3, 19% red phosphorus, 3% sulfur, 3% chalk, and 5% boron carbide by weight), Armstrong's mixture has been considered for use in firearm primers.
 This use as primer for artillery propellants may have been Armstrong's original purpose.

+It also was seen in various patents for matches, novelty fireworks, and signalling devices.

 Armstrong's mixture has been used in thrown impact-detonated improvised explosive devices, made simply by loading it into hollow balls.
-It also was seen in various patents for matches, novelty fireworks, and signalling devices.